Formal Verification of a Distributed Dynamic Reconfiguration Protocol: TLAPS Proofs

 \section{TLAPS Proofs}

-In this section we present an overview of our formally verified safety proof of \textit{MongoRaftReconfig}, which was completed using TLAPS, the TLA+ proof system.
-Section \ref{sec:proof-ii} gives an overview of the proof that \textit{Ind} is an inductive invariant of \textit{MongoRaftReconfig}, and Section \ref{sec:proof-safety} describes how this fact is used to prove \textit{LeaderCompleteness} and \textit{StateMachineSafety}, the key, high level safety properties stated in Section \ref{sec:verification-problem-statement}.
+In this section we present an overview of our formally verified safety proof of \textit{MongoRaftReconfig}, which was completed using TLAPS, the TLA+ proof system \cite{cousineau2012tla}.
+Section \ref{sec:proof-ii} gives an overview of the proof that $MRRInd$ is an inductive invariant of \textit{MongoRaftReconfig}, and Section \ref{sec:proof-safety} describes how this fact is used to prove \textit{LeaderCompleteness} and \textit{StateMachineSafety}, which are the key, high level safety properties that were defined in Section \ref{sec:verification-problem-statement}.